 Born in 1982, Jérémie Dres lives and works in Paris, France.
 He has a diploma from the École supérieure des arts décoratifs in Strasbourg where he studied visual didactics.

 In 2011, disoriented due to the death of his grandmother, he decided to follow her traces in Poland, accompanied by his older brother.
-Through meetings with the young generation of polish artists in Warsaw, with a progressive American Rabbi and the historian Jean-Yves Potel, Jérémie Dres creates a work on the identity and history of the Jews of Poland, from the second world war until today.
+Through meetings with the young generation of Polish artists in Warsaw, a progressive American Rabbi, and the historian Jean-Yves Potel, Jérémie Dres creates a work on the identity and history of the Jews of Poland, from the second world war until today.
 This book, Nous n’irons pas voir Auschwitz, was published by Cambourakis.